 When we say something is old here in the USA, we mean buildings dating back to the early 1700’s which still survive.
 In Lyon, we stood in a stone structure built a few years after 1200 BCE.
 But figs?
 They go way back.
 WAY BACK!
 Here’s a quick backgrounder on their origins: Some facts on figs.

-Fig Jam & Preserves: Secret Ingredients in Classic Southern Fig Cake
+Fig Jam & Preserves: Secret Ingredients in Fig Pie’s cousin, Fig Cake

 Traditionally, Southern baking recipes have called for preserved figs or fig jam as the source for fig cakes and other fig treats.
 My guess is that during the hottest days of summer and early fall when figs are ripening, home cooks were quite busy enough with the home garden, canning, preserving, and cooking and eating out of the garden.
 No need to come up with extra ways to use fresh figs when eating them up or preserving them for the colder months took care of the supply.